Friedrich Hayek

 1.4 Communities Tend To Be Spontaneous Orders

 Price signals thus economize on information.
-In the process, they induce patterns of cooperation that involve multitudes.
+In the process, prices induce emerging expectations and patterns of cooperation that involve multitudes.
 Cooperation evolves among people who need not share a language, need not be aware of each other’s existence, and need not be aware of their mutual dependence.
 They are only vaguely aware of the thousands of jobs that need doing so as to supply inputs that enable them to have a finished product to sell.
-Particular agents seldom if ever have more than a glimpse of the big picture, yet they manage to come together to form a community, and almost all are vastly better off as a result.
+Particular agents may never have more than a glimpse of the big picture, yet they manage to come together to form a community, and almost all are vastly better off as a result.

 2. Progress

 Technological progress extends the frontiers of the possible.
 To Hayek, it is the freedom of the few to do something novel that matters most, not the freedom of the many to do something familiar.
-Accordingly, the freedom I exercise myself often is not the freedom that has the most bearing on my future (Hayek 1960, 32).
-Consider that early adopters finance research that brings down production costs and thus finances a dispersion of products and services at falling prices that eventually bring late adopters like me to the market.
-I may never trade with early adopters, yet even so I depend on them, for they help to finance the invention and ongoing re-invention of products whose marginal cost eventually falls to a point where I can afford them.
+Accordingly, the freedom I exercise myself need not be the freedom that has the most bearing on my future (Hayek 1960, 32).
+Early adopters, for example, finance research that brings down production costs, in the process financing a dispersion of products and services at falling prices that eventually enable late adopters like me to access the market.
+I may never trade with early adopters, yet I depend on them to finance the invention and ongoing re-invention of products whose marginal cost eventually falls to a point where I can afford them.

-In summary, technological innovation shocks economies.
+But technological innovation shocks economies.
 Formerly profitable investments become relics of a bygone age and must be liquidated.
 Workers get laid off until they find some other way to produce goods wanted by today’s customers.
-Transitions are tough, miscalculations abound, but the upshot is that we grope toward heights made possible by a given innovation.
+Transitions are tough and miscalculations abound, even as we grope toward heights made possible by a given innovation.
 Innovative ways of lowering transaction cost spread throughout a community, and failures (including once-useful but now obsolete innovations) are discarded.
-More precisely, failures are discarded if and when decision makers are innovators on the ground, learning to avoid losing their own money on ideas that fail to bear fruit in a given time and place.
+More precisely, failures are discarded if and when decision makers are innovators on the ground, learning to avoid wasting more of their own money on ideas whose time has passed.

-If we understand the principles that drive the logic of the system, we may be able to predict that a population of insects will evolve resistance to a pesticide.
-We may be able to predict that a society that declares war on drugs will lose.
+If we understand the principles that drive any given system’s logic, we may have a basis for prediction.
+Thus, it may be predictable that a population of insects will evolve resistance to a pesticide.
 Beyond the question of what we can predict, then, Hayek has a further and more precise target: however much we can predict, there is a drastic limit to what we can simply decide.[2]
-No one can decide that people won’t respond in predictable ways to perverse incentives unintentionally created by a central plan, in the same way that no one can decide that insects will not become resistant to an insecticide.
+No one can decide against buyers and sellers responding in predictable ways to a central plan’s perverse incentives, in the same way that no one can decide against insects evolving resistant to an insecticide.

 seems to imagine that he can arrange the different members of a great society with as much ease as the hand arranges the different pieces upon a chess-board.
 He does not consider that the pieces upon the chess-board have no other principle of motion besides that which the hand impresses upon them; but that, in the great chess-board of human society, every single piece has a principle of motion of its own, altogether different from that which the legislature might choose to impress upon it.
 If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously, and is very likely to be happy and successful.
 If they are opposite or different, the game will go on miserably, and the society must be at all times in the highest degree of disorder (Smith 1790, 234).

 The system has a logic.
-Planners cannot change that logic.
-Their main decision is whether to work with that logic or against it (which Smith regards as a choice between harmony and misery).
+Planners cannot change that logic, but they can decide whether to work with or against it (which Smith regards as a choice between harmony and misery).
 Smith holds that planners who disregard economic logic are deciding in effect to sacrifice their “pawns,” something that a person of true benevolence would not do.

 When Hayek explains the obstacle to effective central planning, his claim is not merely the Smithian point that information is widely dispersed and therefore hard to acquire.
 Rather, it is impossible to acquire (Hayek 1973, 51).
-When prices are set periodically by a central planner, rather than instantaneously by consumers and producers who are the first and typically the only people to have that information in reliable and timely form, prices inevitably carry less reliable, less timely information.
+The issue is not computational complexity so much as information’s inherently contextual nature.
+Prices are not revealed by ongoing processes of market exchange so much as continuously created by them.
+If prices are instead set periodically by a central planner, rather than instantaneously by consumers and producers who are the first and typically the only people to have information in reliable and timely form, prices inevitably can no longer be creating reliable, timely information about which offers are being accepted and which are being rejected.
 As Hayek notes,

 If we possess all the relevant information, if we can start out from a given system of preferences, and if we command complete knowledge of available means, the problem which remains is purely one of logic.
 That is, the answer to the question of what is the best use of our available means is implicit in our assumptions.
 This, however, is emphatically not the economic problem which society faces.
 And the economic calculus which we have developed to solve this logical problem, though an important step toward the solution of the economic problem of society, does not yet provide an answer to it.
 The reason for this is that the “data” from which the economic calculus starts are never for the whole society “given” to a single mind which could work out the implications and can never be so given (Hayek 1945, 519).

-Soviet central planners made decisions by checking prices on international markets, but suppose there were no information about supply and demand to be had anywhere.
-Suppose you are a planner, but all you know is that demands are coming in for wire and for jewelry.
+Soviet central planners made decisions by checking prices on international markets, but suppose planners did not have even that sort of information.
+Suppose there is no information about supply and demand to be had anywhere.
+Suppose you are a planner, but all you know is that you face demands for wire and for jewelry.
 How do you decide whether to direct factories to make wire out of copper or platinum, or whether smiths should make jewelry out of gold or silver?
 How do you decide who should get silver jewelry and who should get gold?
 How do you decide whether anyone at all should get jewelry, as opposed to reserving all such metals for use as wire?

 When consumers are not paying for what they receive, their demand is effectively infinite.
 Inevitably, a central planner’s task becomes one of cost containment.
-Worse yet, a planner with no measure of cost has only a limited basis for deciding what to count as containing cost.
+Worse yet, a planner with no measure of cost has little basis for deciding what should count as containing cost.
 If a given ton of steel can make one car or ten refrigerators, which way of using steel is economical?
 How does a planner decide whether to invest in upgrading water supplies or nuclear reactors?
-If all you know as a producer is that people are asking for infinitely more than you can give, then eventually you turn a deaf ear, deliver your quota, and pay no attention to whether demands from below (from customers) are being met.
-The only demands that have consequences are demands from above (that is, those which come to you through your supervisors).
+If all you know as a producer is that people are asking for infinitely more than you can give, then eventually you turn a deaf ear, deliver your quota, and learn to ignore whether demands from below (from customers) are being met.
+The only demands with consequences are demands from above (that is, what your supervisors demand).

-For example, suppose that a manufacturer figures out how to make an “epipen” that can save the lives of consumers otherwise at risk of fatal allergic reaction to bee stings.
-Suppose the manufacturer can produce a limited supply of epipens for a little less than a hundred dollars each, and proceeds to offer them for sale for a hundred dollars.
-Suppose that the manufacturer finds that buyers line up by the thousands wanting to buy the pens, and suppose that there emerges a group of “scalpers” willing to stand in line for weeks, who buy all the pens for a hundred dollars each, then resell the pens for two hundred dollars, then three hundred, then four, and demand remains strong.
+By contrast, under a regime of free-floating prices, suppose a manufacturer figures out how to make an “epipen” that can save the lives of consumers otherwise at risk of a fatal allergic reaction to bee stings.
+Suppose the manufacturer can produce a limited supply of epipens for a little less than a hundred dollars each, does so, then proceeds to offer them for sale for a hundred dollars.
+Suppose the manufacturer finds buyers lining up by the thousands wanting to buy the pens, and suppose that there emerges a group of “scalpers” willing to stand in line for weeks, who buy all the pens for a hundred dollars each, then resell the pens for two hundred dollars, then three hundred, then four, and demand remains strong.
 Hayek would predict that if we let the price signals be the marvels that they are, then other producers will jump in and begin to manufacture pens for one or two hundred dollars each.
 Eventually the demand is met, and the scalpers go away.
 Meanwhile, new producers drawn by the spike in profitability invent a new process that enables them to produce the pens for ninety dollars, then eighty, and again the price will fall, as competition leads the price signal to track the falling cost of production.
-Of course, if we issue a patent or a licensing scheme or some other way of preventing rival producers from entering the market, then this will not occur.
-By the same token, if we impose a price ceiling of a hundred dollars, then no signal is sent to prospective rivals, unless scalpers send the signal to rivals willing to produce for the black market.
-Or if there is some other reason why it is impossible to increase the supply, then prices may drift up toward the limits of a customer’s willingness to pay.
-Barring this, there are many ways for kings, legislators, or other planners to interfere, but price signals, if left alone, are an inimitably rapid and incomprehensibly vast generator of information: supply and demand tend to equilibrate, and to converge on a price in the neighborhood of the cost of production.
+Of course, if we devise a patent or a licensing scheme or some other way to choking off competition, then this will not occur.
+By the same token, if we impose a price ceiling of a hundred dollars, then no signal is sent to would-be competitors unless scalpers send that signal via the back market.
+Or, if some other constraint makes it impossible to increase the supply, then prices may drift up toward the limits of a customer’s willingness to pay.
+Barring this, there are many ways for kings, legislators, or other planners to interfere, yet price signals, if left alone, are an incomparably rapid and incomprehensibly vast generator of information: supply and demand tend to equilibrate, and to converge on a price in the neighborhood of the cost of production.
 To a uniquely reliable degree, a product will tend to end up in a consumer’s hands just in case that particular consumer wants the product enough to pay what it cost to produce it.

 Insofar as society is a cooperative venture for mutual advantage, learning to survive—not just physically but as full members of a community—will involve learning to cooperate.
 Learning to cooperate involves learning to become a trading partner.
 In other words, cooperation begins with having something to offer: a way of making people better off.

-Clearly in Smith, who inspired Hayek, but also in Hayek himself, one infers that the driving motivation is not greed or even well-being so much as a propensity to truck and barter, where this deal-making is not only a means to an end but somehow also something we do for its own sake, because making deals is what our kind of social animal was born to do.
-Neither, Hayek thought, is the objective for buyers and sellers to coordinate on a price that a central planner might stumble on, but to coordinate, period.
+Clearly in Smith, who inspired Hayek, but also in Hayek himself, the driving motivation is not greed or even well-being so much as a propensity to truck and barter, where this deal-making is not only a means to an end but somehow also what we do for its own sake, because making deals is what our kind of social animal was born to do.
+Neither, Hayek thought, is the objective for buyers and sellers to coordinate on a price that a central planner might stumble on, but to coordinate per se.
 Mutually satisfying coordination, the ongoing equilibration of supply and demand, constantly evolving in response to changing conditions, is itself the achievement.
 There is no need for that coordination to be tracking anything beyond itself.
-To Hayek, the value that we hope to see realized in a marketplace is not so much that the correct volume of goods gets exchanged at the correct price.
-Rather, the genesis and point of the division of labor is not only a prospect of realizing gains from trade but trade per se.
+To Hayek, the value we hope to see realized in a marketplace is not that the correct volume of goods gets exchanged at the correct price.
+Rather, the point is trade per se.
 The valued result is buyers and sellers responding to each other, becoming more attuned to what people around them want, and helping to create a community in which their role in an important one.

 Such sensitivity is good, but there is little that central planners can do to encourage it.
-Central planners replace what could be a complex, decentralized network of interdependence and mutual responsibility with something more like a society of spokes tethered to a central distributor at the hub but otherwise dangling.
+Central planners replace what could be a complex, decentralized network of interdependence and mutual responsibility with something more like a society of spokes whose only connection is to a dominating central distributor at the hub.
 It is no substitute for real community.

 3.2 Law As An Ecological Niche

 In nature, for biological adaptation to culminate in better-adapted populations over time, the niche to which a population is adapting must be relatively stable.
 Likewise, under a rule of law, the aim of government is not to win but to provide a stable ecological niche that enables the game’s true players to evolve strategies apt for success within that niche.
-An elaborate crystal structure cannot form unless the medium in which crystals form is left undisturbed.
-Hayek’s ideal is a legal “medium” of society, liberal enough to permit creativity, stable enough to reward creativity, and constraining enough (in the right ways) to steer creativity away from zero-sum and negative-sum games and toward positive-sum games: that is, wealth creation, not wealth capture.
+Analogously, an elaborate crystal structure cannot form unless the medium in which crystals form is left undisturbed.
+Hayek’s ideal is a legal “medium” of society, liberal enough to permit creativity, stable enough to reward creativity, and constraining enough in ways that steer people toward wealth creation and away from wealth capture.

 Is letting the players play good?
 Necessarily good?
 Adam Smith might have said no, as might Hayek.
 A praiseworthy rule of law—a praiseworthy market process— facilitates mutually beneficial trade by internalizing externalities, by minimizing transaction cost (especially when it comes to acquiring information), by minimizing opportunities to acquire people’s goods without their consent (thereby encouraging people to trade on agreeable—thus typically beneficial—terms), and by being extremely cautious about trying to do more than that.
-When a government succeeds in doing that much, and further succeeds in restraining itself from trying to do more, progress is the likely result, which is not to say progress is guaranteed.
+When the hubris of central planners leads them to imagine that their mandate is not to simply let the players play but to pick winners, entrepreneurship becomes the province of clandestine politics, economies grind to a halt, and civil society quite generally breaks down.

-Hayek had no particular complaint about providing public education or the minimal elements of a welfare state, but not because such institutions are essential.
-Hayek would simply have said that such institutions need not devolve into central planning and thus need not be antithetical to a free society.
-Issuing vouchers, for example, to subsidize the purchase of epipens or education would to some extent distort markets in the subsidized products (having an inflationary impact on prices for those products) but it would not distort to the extent that price controls would.
+Hayek had no particular complaint about providing public education or the minimal elements of a welfare state, but not because such institutions are essential, and certainly not because only central planners can provide such instituions.
+Hayek would simply have said that societies providing themselves with basic infrastructure need not devolve into central planning and thus need not be antithetical to a free society.
+Issuing vouchers to subsidize education, for example, or the purchase of epipens, would distort markets to some extent but not to the extent that price controls do.

 4. Justice as Impartiality, Politics As Entrepreneurship Without Restraint

-Hayek was a consequentialist of sorts, as was Adam Smith, and yet Hayek’s defense of economic freedom, like Smith’s, hints at a contractarian or deontological moral sensibility that regards the separateness of persons as morally fundamental.
+Hayek, like Adam Smith, theorized about what works rather than what to do.
+Neither was a moral theorist in the 20th century sense.
+(That is, they did not follow Sidgwick in attempting to articulate “methods of ethics.”)
+That makes Hayek, like Smith, appear to be a consequentialist of sorts, and yet Hayek’s defense of economic freedom hints at a deontological moral sensibility that regards the separateness of persons as morally fundamental.
 Thus, for example, Hayek says, “the test of the justice of a rule is usually (since Kant) described as that of its universalizability” (Hayek 1969, 168).
 As John Gray sees it, Hayek commended the laws of justice “as being the indispensable condition for the promotion of the general welfare” but Hayek held, at the same time, that “an impartial concern for the general welfare is itself one of the demands of universalizability” (Gray 1984, 65).

-In service of the overall project of fostering the general welfare, the point of law and legislation is to craft a framework such that a market order is a history of pareto-improving trades.[5]
-A primary role of law and (when necessary) legislation is to narrow people’s options so as to limit opportunities to get rich at other people’s expense.[6]
+In service of the overall project of fostering the general welfare, the point of law and legislation is to craft a framework within which a market order will be a history of pareto-improving trades.[4]
+A primary role of law and (when necessary) legislation is to narrow people’s options so as to limit opportunities to get rich at other people’s expense.[5]
 So long as the rule of law can internalize external cost and thereby steer innovation in mutually beneficial rather than parasitic directions, an evolving order will be an order of rising prosperity.

-By contrast, in a planned order, even astute and conscientious decisions by men of system are damaging in a particular way.
+No such confidence is warranted under a central planner.
+In a planned order, even astute and conscientious decisions by men of system are damaging in a particular way.
 Namely, to the extent that men of system become micro-managers, they are players rather than umpires.
 If bureaucrats start playing the game—responding to ephemeral events with centralized fine tuning—then even if they play as cleverly as bureaucrats could possibly play, the fact remains that in consequence, the dispersed and tacit knowledge of ordinary buyers and sellers ends up on the sidelines watching.
-People who would have been job creators become mere spectators, hamstrung by uncertainty, waiting to see what the plan is going to be.
-Until they know the plan, they have no way to know, or even intelligently guess, something as simple as whether their staff is too small or too large.
+People who would have been innovators (or at least whistle-blowers) become mere spectators, waiting to see what the plan is going to be.

-Common law, by contrast, is a body of practice and tradition that sometimes needs to be supplemented by legislation.
-Crucially, however, by virtue of passing the test of time as a device for settling disputes, common law cannot be seen as mere prejudice or superstition.
-On the contrary, it will have a decided advantage over ongoing legislation, given that legislation is driven by untested ideas about how to respond to the crises of the day, needing to be passed without anyone knowing the larger and lasting consequences.
-Hayek never doubted the need for legislation but lamented our propensity to be oblivious to its inevitably unintended consequences and to radically discount its inevitably unseen cost (Hayek 1973, 86).
+Common law, by contrast, is a body of practice and tradition.
+It sometimes needs to be supplemented by legislation.
+Crucially, however, by virtue of passing the test of time as a device for settling disputes, common law will not be mere prejudice or superstition.
+On the contrary, it will have a decisive advantage over ongoing legislation.
+Namely, it will have become what people expect.
+It will be shaping what people expect from each other.
+It will have become part of the plans of the community’s members, part of what they take into account, part of their basis for knowing what to do.
+Hayek never doubted the need for legislation but lamented our propensity to be oblivious to its inevitably unintended consequences and unseen cost (Hayek 1973, 86).

 5. Hayek Against Justice

 To Hayek, it matters far more that the law be a framework for coordination than exactly what the coordination points are (Hayek 1960, 118).
-Hayek realizes that many coordination points have distributive implications, which leads Hayek to lament our tendency to evaluate distributions by asking whether they are just.
-(Yet, Hayek concedes, at least in principle, the legitimacy of a minimum income or welfare safety net of some sort.
-See Tebble 2015 for a sympathetic yet acute argument that this concession on Hayek’s part is a “fatal ambivalence.”
-In fact, Tebble argues, Hayek’s repudiation of social justice leaves him with no room to make any such concession.)
+Hayek could see that coordination points have distributive implications, leading Hayek to lament our tendency to evaluate distributions by asking whether they are just.
+Yet, Hayek concedes, at least in principle, the legitimacy of a minimum income or welfare safety net of some sort.
+See Tebble (2015) for a sympathetic yet acute argument that this concession on Hayek’s part is a “fatal ambivalence.”
+In fact, Tebble argues, Hayek’s repudiation of social justice leaves him with no room to make any such concession (but for a contrary view, see Yadav, 2023).

-Hayek says, “one of my chief preoccupations for more than 10 years” has been coming to terms with the idea that social justice is a mirage (Hayek 1978b, 57).[8]
-By social justice, Hayek seems to mean distributive justice, and more specifically what Nozick called end-state principles of distributive justice, which treat justice as a feature of outcomes rather than of procedures.
+Hayek says, “one of my chief preoccupations for more than 10 years” has been coming to terms with the idea that social justice is a mirage (Hayek 1978b, 57).[7]
+By social justice, Hayek means distributive justice, and more specifically what Nozick called end-state principles of distributive justice, which treat justice as about engineering outcomes rather than managing commercial traffic.

 Why would justice so conceived be a mirage?
 Hayek says, “there can be no distributive justice where no one distributes” (Hayek 1978b, 58 or 1976, 68–69).
 In Hayek’s words, “considerations of justice provide no justification for ‘correcting’ the results of the market” (1969, 175).
 So long as traders are voluntarily making pareto-superior moves, there is nothing else that can be said or needs to be said by way of justification.

+If there is no injustice needing rectification, then the improvement we have a right to strive for is pareto-improvement, or in any case, improvement by mutually acceptable means.
+By contrast, if (contra Rawls) the natural distribution were unjust, that would open the field to the avalanche of zero-sum and negative-sum moves that people feel invited to impose on each other under the guise of rectifying injustice.
+The right to make such moves with other people’s money becomes an overwhelmingly lucrative political football, luring a society’s entrepreneurial talent into politics, where instead of creating new social capital, entrepreneurs spend their time inventing clever new ways of capturing it.
+Hayek would never deny the plain fact that people can and often do treat other people’s possessions as a political football, or the plain fact that people never tire of inventing theories according to which they are philosopher-kings who have a mandate to do so.
+Hayek is observing the actual empirical cost of never-ending political football.
 Hayek seems to worry that our sense of justice can make it harder for us to live together, and make progress together.
-To Hayek, if people cannot claim that a starting point is unjust, then whatever we do must be justified as an improvement, not as rectification.
-If there is no injustice needing rectification, then the improvement we have a right to strive for is pareto-improvement, or in any case, improvement by mutually acceptable means.
-By contrast, if (contra Rawls) the natural distribution were unjust, that would open the field to all of the zero-sum and negative-sum moves that people feel warranted in imposing on each other under the guise of being fair.
-The right to make such moves with other people’s money becomes an overwhelmingly lucrative political football, luring a society’s entrepreneurial talent into politics, where instead of creating new social capital, entrepreneurs spend their time inventing clever new ways of dividing it.
-(Rawls could note that money being in the possession of others does not entail that the money is rightfully theirs, but Hayek is doing social science here.
-Hayek would not deny the plain fact that people can and often do treat other people’s possessions as a political football, and sometimes even invent theories according to which they have a right to do so.
-Hayek is talking about the actual empirical cost of treating other people’s possessions as a political football, not the theoretical possibility.)
+It can make us feel righteous when we seek to use political power against fellow citizens who see things differently.

 Perhaps Hayek is overreacting here.
-In any case, some philosophical interpretation is unavoidable, but this, arguably, accounts for Hayek’s seemingly dogmatic dismissal of end-state principles of justice.
-For reasons reminiscent of Nozick’s, Hayek finds such principles unaffordable, and incompatible with autonomous agents minding their own business in a free society.
-Indeed such principles make it impossible to say what could count as minding one’s own business.
-In that respect, in trying to carve out a coherent realm of individual autonomy, Hayek is, as he often claimed, paradigmatically a liberal, not conservative.
+In any case, some philosophical interpretation is unavoidable, but arguably this accounts for Hayek’s seemingly dogmatic dismissal of end-state principles of justice.
+For reasons reminiscent of Nozick’s, Hayek finds such principles unaffordable and incompatible with autonomous agents minding their own business in a free society.
+Indeed such principles make it hard to imagine what could count as minding one’s own business.
+In that respect, in trying to carve out a coherent realm of individual autonomy, Hayek paradigmatically is, as he often claimed, a liberal, not conservative.

 5.1 Input, Output, and What It Means To Economize

 Hayek says we want to economize on merit (Hayek 1960, 96).
-If merit were tied exclusively to supplying inputs, then Hayek would be right.
+This is true.
 But even so, saying we economize on hard work is another way of saying hard work is important.
-It is not evidence that we are in the grip of a mirage when we imagine that we have reason to reward hard work that culminates in excellent output.
+It is not evidence that we are in the grip of a mirage when we imagine that we have reason to reward the hard work and other dimensions of merit that have robust tendencies to culminate in excellent output.

-In sum, a merit theorist might concede to Hayek that rewards ought to track actual performance, not inner merit.
+In sum, a merit theorist would be well-advised to concede to Hayek that rewards ought to track actual performance, not inner merit.
 Customers can judge your product’s merits without needing to know whether you were lucky.
 The crucial point is that wherever it is more rewarding to work hard than not, more rewarding to do excellent work than not, more rewarding to be alert to customer needs than not, a system is tending to reward the right things.
 In that system, output will tend to be increasingly excellent over time.
-Products will tend to work.
+Products will tend to work as advertized.
 People will tend to prosper, and will tend to aim at being meritorious to boot.

 5.2 The Right To Distribute

 As noted, Hayek’s critique of social justice is more specifically a critique of centrally planned distribution according to merit.
-He thinks a merit czar would be intolerable.
-However, what Hayek found nightmarish about this vision clearly had more to do with an abhorrence of central planning than of the idea that it would be good to have a way of rewarding merit.
-If Hayek is right that there is no place for centralized decisions about meritoriousness in a good society, then, contra Hayek, the implication is not that merit does not matter but precisely that it does (Hayek 1976, 64).
-The problem with merit czars in the world we know, Hayek seems to assume, is that, in a merit-based system, if you cannot prove you deserve G, that licenses merit czars to redistribute from the less to the more deserving.
-The point is crucial not because it refutes Hayek but because it reveals the exact nature of Hayek’s real concern.
-Hayek’s core concern is not the mirage ofthinking merit does matter, but the mirage of thinking entitlement doesn’t.[10]
+Hayek thinks a merit czar would be intolerable.
+However, when Hayek rejects the idea of a merit czar, what bothers him most is the idea that justice requires central planning, not the idea that it would be good to have a way of rewarding merit.
+If Hayek is right that there is no place for centralized decisions about meritoriousness in a good society, then, contra Hayek, the implication is not that merit doesn’t matter but precisely that it does (Hayek 1976, 64).
+The problem with a merit system, to Hayek, is that if you cannot prove you deserve G, that licenses merit czars to redistribute from the less to the more deserving.
+The point is crucial not because it refutes Hayek but because it reveals the precise nature of Hayek’s real concern.
+Hayek’s core concern is not the mirage of thinking merit does matter, but the mirage of thinking entitlement doesn’t.[9]

 5.3 Fair Practices

 Note the similarity between Hayek’s view and the view expressed by John Rawls in “Two Concepts of Rules” (1955).
-Hayek and Rawls both understood what is involved in a practice having utility.
+Both Hayek and Rawls understood, as few have, what is involved in a practice having utility.
 To use Rawls’s example, the practice of baseball is defined by procedural rules rather than by end-state principles of distributive justice.
 To have a practice at all, we must be dogmatic (Hayek would say) about how many strikes a batter should get.

 Imagine changing the concept of the game so that the umpire’s job is to make sure the good guys win.
 What would that do to the players?
 What would become of their striving?
-The result of the change would not be baseball.
-If we end up with a game where the umpire is making sure the favored side wins, then the players are sitting on the sidelines watching, hoping to be favored.
-Hayek’s insight (and Rawls’s insight at that stage of his career) is that genuine fairness is not about making sure prizes are properly distributed.[11]
-It is not even about making sure outcomes are not unduly influenced by morally arbitrary factors such as how well the players played or how hard they worked to develop their talent.
+The result would not be baseball.
+If we end up with a game where the umpire is making sure the annointed team wins, allocating extra opportunities to the hometown hero as required “so that we get the desired solution” (Rawls, 1971, 141), then the players are sitting on the sidelines watching, hoping to be annointed.
+Hayek’s insight (and Rawls’s insight at that stage of his career) is that genuine fairness is not about making sure prizes are properly distributed.[10]
+Fairness is not even about making sure outcomes are not unduly influenced by morally arbitrary factors such as how well the players played or how hard they worked to prepare themselves.
 True fairness is about being impartial, nonpartisan—proverbially, “letting the players play.”

 One of Hayek’s problems with the kind of justice that amounts to making sure the good guys win is that it tends to turn society’s basic structure into a political football, which tends to squander gains from trade.
-To Hayek, again, true justice is about letting the players play, in the same way as pareto-improving economic coordination is about letting the players play.[12]
+To Hayek, again, true justice is about letting the players play, to the same extent that pareto-improving economic coordination is about letting the players play.[11]

 5.4 Just Price

-Whether we realize gains requires only that we trade, not that we trade at any particular price.
+Whether we realize gains requires only that we trade on mutually agreeable terms, not that we trade at any particular price.
 Thus, we don’t want to focus on price when the wealth of nations has everything to do with gains from trade and nothing to do with price.

-Indeed, Hayek observes, being obsessed with just price would make trading less likely, which would tend to squander some of the cooperative surplus.
+Indeed, Hayek observes, being obsessed with just price makes trade less likely, which results in failing to realize some of the cooperative surplus.
 Much of Hayek’s aversion to justice stems from a sense that (for thousands of years) talk of justice has had a way of turning into talk of just price (Hayek 1976, 73).
-This makes prices appear morally important, which to Hayek is a mirage.[13]
+This makes prices appear morally important, which to Hayek is a mirage.[12]
 Of Adam Smith’s butchers and bakers, Hayek says,

 Precisely because they were interested only in who would offer the best price for their products, they reached persons wholly unknown to them, whose standard of life they thereby enhanced much more than they could have that of their neighbors… (Hayek 1978b, 60).

-Hayek never doubts that we sometimes need legislation, but he thinks the aim of legislation should be to make things better, not fairer; to make things more productive, not more level; to channel innovative thinking in the direction of wealth creation, not wealth capture.
-Hayek in fact endorses norms of pure procedural justice, and would agree that there is such a thing, after all, as fairness.
-True fairness, he would say, is about letting players play on a more or less level playing field, but he would insist that this is not about making sure everyone wins their share.
+Hayek never doubts that we sometimes need legislation, but thinks the aim of legislation should be to make things better, not fairer; to make things more productive, not more level; to channel innovative thinking away from wealth capture and toward wealth creation.
+Hayek in fact endorses norms of pure procedural justice, and would agree that there is such a thing as fairness.
+True fairness, he would say, is about letting players play on a more or less level playing field but it is not about making sure everyone gets the same prize.
 Hayek saw a free society as one where people stand or fall on the basis of how well they perform, not how hard they try—what they produce, not what they intend.

 Hayek’s economic education at the University of Vienna was within the law faculty.
 Hayek’s degrees were in political science, jurisprudence, and economics.
 His dissertation work was on the technical topic of the imputation of value in a capital-using economy, and his early professional work focused on monetary theory and business cycle statistics.
-As with other scholars of the Austrian School of Economics, the institutional framework within which economic activity takes place was never far from the foreground of even the most technical economic analysis.
-Law, politics, and social mores all are critical to the way Austrian economists see economic forces playing out in the real world.
+As with other scholars of the Austrian School of Economics, the institutional framework within which economic activity takes place was never far from the foreground, and was not to be obscured by technical economic analysis.
+Law, politics, and social norms all are critical to the way Austrian economists see economic forces playing out in the real world.

-Critical to the Austrian examination of the operation of the competitive market process is the primacy placed on property rights, relative prices, and profit-and-loss accounting.
-The emphasis on institutional infrastructure informed Austrian perspectives on price theory and the market system, on monetary and capital theory, and on obstacles to socialist economic planning in particular and to interventionism more generally.
-To Hayek, the idea of prices without property is a grand illusion, and efforts to control economic activity through prohibitions and regulations are plagued by unintended consequences and unforeseen costs.
+Critical to the Austrian examination of the competitive market process is the primacy placed on property rights, relative prices, and profit-and-loss accounting.
+The emphasis on institutional infrastructure informed Austrian perspectives on price theory and the market system, on monetary and capital theory, and on obstacles to socialist economic planning in particular and interventionism more generally.
+To Hayek, the idea of prices without property is a grand illusion, and efforts to regulate economic activity are plagued by unintended consequences and unforeseen costs.

-The issue Hayek concerns himself with in The Counter-Revolution of Science was the wrong turn in the philosophy and history of ideas that confused the current generation about the nature of the social sciences and the institutions of liberalism and the principles of justice.
+Hayek’s concern in The Counter-Revolution of Science was the wrong turn in the history and philosophy of ideas that was confusing a generation of scholars and public servants about the social sciences, institutions of liberalism, and principles of justice.
 His sustained explorations of legal philosophy and political theory sought to counter excessive formalism, excessive aggregation, and a naïve empiricism that in his mind conspired to produce the intellectual dead-end of scientism: that is, an inappropriate and uncritical application of the methods of the natural sciences to the problems of social science.
-In articulating his critique, Hayek would stress over the next several decades the case for methodological dualism, and the method and approach for the sciences of complex phenomena.

 6.1 Subjectivism

-As a student of the Austrian School of Economics, Hayek was a subjectivist as well as a marginalist in his approach to studying human decision making.
-The value of goods and services resides in the judgment of the individual chooser, and is not inherent in the goods and services themselves.
+As a student of the Austrian School of Economics, Hayek was both a subjectivist and a marginalist in his approach to studying human decision making.
+The value of goods and services inheres in the judgment of the individual chooser, not in the goods and services as such.
 Neither are prices posted in the market merely a summation of costs of production.
-Value, costs and the expectations of individuals choosers are driven individual buyers and sellers assessing tradeoffs.
-(To give a concrete example, owners of gas stations may hike the retail price of gasoline in response to breaking news of a supply problem in the middle east.
-The news does not affect the price of gas already in their storage tanks, but it does affect their assessment of what the wholesale price of gasoline will be next time they are buying new supplies so that they can stay in business.
-Retail customers see the hike as gouging because they don’t understand that profit from current sales is what has to pay for new supplies.)
-Thus, Hayek’s point in calling the valuation process subjective is not to say it is a matter of opinion.
-Rather, it is a process of perceiving reality as needing one response rather than another.
+Consider that owners of gas stations may hike gasoline’s retail price upon hearing news of a supply problem in the Middle East.
+The news obviously does not affect how much they paid for gas already in their storage tanks.
+However, it does affect what it is likely to cost them to restock as current supplies run out.
+Retail customers see the hike as gouging because they are oblivious to the fact that revenue from current sales has to cover the purchase of future supply, so vendors have to set current retail price with a view to future wholesale prices.

 6.2 Complexity

-In addition to the uniqueness of the human sciences, the Austrian School of Economics emphasized the passage of time, the uncertainty inherent in human decision making, and the complexity of the economic order.
-The complexity aspect is not new to the Viennese economists, but can be seen in Adam Smith’s discussion at the beginning of The Wealth of Nations of the division of labor and the spontaneous far-flung patterns of cooperation required to such mundane things as a worker’s woolen coat.
+The Austrian School of Economics also emphasized the passage of time and uncertainty inherent in human decision making as part of the complexity of the economic order.
+The emphasis on complexity is not new to the Viennese economists.
+It can be seen at the beginning of The Wealth of Nations in Adam Smith’s discussion of division of labor, specialization, and economies of scale culminating in the reliable availability of such mundane things as a worker’s woolen coat.
 The number of exchanges, Smith states, exceeds all computation.
-The Austrian School added to this computational complexity the idea of ceaseless change that requires constant adaptation and adjustment to the shift in circumstances, including changes in tastes, technology and resource availability.
-The understanding of the price theory and the market system from the early development by Menger and Bohm-Bawerk, and the more mature formulation in Mises and Hayek argued that a proper understanding of the market economy did not strive to depict the efficiency properties of the end-state, but the adaptive and learning aspects of the system.
+To this computational complexity, the Austrian School added the idea of ceaseless change that requires constant adaptation and adjustment to shifting circumstances, including changes in tastes, technology and resource availability.
+Menger and Bohm-Bawerk developed an understanding of price theory and the market system that Mises and Hayek extended by arguing that a proper object of economic theory is not efficiency properties of end-states so much as adaptive and learning aspects of the market process.

-Hayek’s intellectual adversaries shifted in the second half of his career, though of course there are common themes.
-But the German Historicist and the Collectivist Positivist were no longer the animating force they were in the first half of the 20th century.
+Hayek’s intellectual adversaries shifted somewhat in the second half of his career.
+German Historicism and Collectivist Positivism were no longer the animating forces they were in the first half of the 20th century.
 Logical positivism was also transformed.
-One of the remnants from the influence of Scientism, however, was in Hayek’s mind a failure to address the essential complexity of the social world.
-As a consequence, his methodological writings in the 1960s and 1970s tend to stress not subjectivism and the human sciences, but the differences between the sciences of simple phenomena and the sciences of essential complexity.
+To Hayek, however, a failure to come to grips with the social world’s essential complexity was an enduring cost of the scientism latent in those traditions.
+Thus, Hayek’s methodological writings in the 1960s and 1970s tend to stress not subjectivism and the human sciences so much as differences between the sciences of simple phenomena versus the sciences of essential complexity.

 Bibliography